 - The number and size of the mitochondria in the muscle fibers increases.
-The mitochondria are the muscle’s “Power Stations” where carbohydrate (as glycogen) and fat converts into energy.
+The mitochondria are the muscle’s “Power Stations” where carbohydrate (as glycogen) and fat convert into energy.

-- The aerobic enzyme activities increase, which results in a faster energy combustion, and hence a more efficient use of glycogen.
-This improves the muscle’s ability to absorb and consume oxygen and thus produce more energy to the running work.
+- The aerobic enzyme activities increase, which results in faster energy combustion, and hence a more efficient use of glycogen.
+This improves the muscle’s ability to absorb and consume oxygen and thus produces more energy for the running work.

 - The myoglobin volume increases.
 Myoglobin binds oxygen and acts as an oxygen depot inside the muscle cell.
 With more myoglobin increases the immediate oxygen depot.

 - The capacity to remove lactate from the muscles increases.